Why Trump broke off meeting Europe’s leaders to call Putin

 This makes no sense.
 Ukraine was invaded.
 Europe’s leaders each made it clear they backed Ukraine, wanted a ceasefire before any further talks, and that they would buy the weapons America has stopped giving to Ukraine.

-The Financial Times reported that Ukraine had offered Trump a European funded $100 billion arms deal as part of a pact.
+The Financial Times reported that Ukraine had offered Trump a European funded $100bn arms deal as part of a pact.

 Trump has every incentive to hold Putin’s feet to a fire and demand he get out of Ukraine – or burn.